nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 You may resize the window to your liking.
-At this point, we recommend that you jump over to the [UI Overview](#ui-overview) or [Command Summary](#command-summary) sections to get an overview of the commands which are the bread and butter of :mushroom:Mycelium.
-Alternatively, you may continue reading the guide for a guided tour of how :mushroom:Mycelium is intended to be used.
+At this point, we recommend that you jump over to the [UI Overview](#ui-overview) or [Command Summary](#command-summary) sections to get an overview of the commands which are the bread and butter of Mycelium.
+Alternatively, you may continue reading the guide for a guided tour of how Mycelium is intended to be used.

 ## Glossary
 | Term| Definition |